Songkran (Thai: สงกรานต์) is a traditional Thai New Year festival where people enjoy themselves by throwing water at each other.

 Your presence at the festival is seen as an invitation to participate, so if you don’t want to get wet, stay clear!
 However, many welcome the refreshing feeling of cool water on their skin, especially since April is the hottest month of the year in Southeast Asia.
 It is easy to conclude that these water wars are just about having a good time but there is more to the splashes than meets the eye.

-What Thai people do during Songkran Festival besides throwing water
+What to do during Songkran Festival besides throwing water

-On the first day of Songkran, which is a day to honour the elderly, an old custom called Rod Nam Dum Hua (รดน้ำดำหัว) takes place.
-This ritual involves young people pouring scented water into the palms of wise elders as a signs of humility and to ask for their blessings.
+On the first day of Songkran (13th April), which is a day to honour the elderly, an old custom called Rod Nam Dum Hua (รดน้ำดำหัว) takes place.
+This ritual involves young people pouring scented water onto the palms of elders to show respect and to ask for their blessings.

 To the largely Buddhist population of Thailand, Songkran is also a time for temple visits and religious rituals.
-Bathing the Buddha is an essential ceremony where devout Buddhists wash statues of the Buddha (พระพุทธรูป), both at home and at the temple, with fragrant water.
+Bathing the Buddha สรงน้ำพระ (sŏng náam prá) is an essential ceremony where devout Buddhists wash statues of the Buddha (พระพุทธรูป), at home or at the temple, with fragrant water.
 Songkran is also seen as a day for spring cleaning and many Thais take the opportunity to get their houses spic and span for the New Year.